Pneumonia: Causes, Symptoms & Support Strategies

 Oil Pulling

 Oil pulling may seem like an odd practice at first, but I promise you, it is incredibly beneficial for your immune system.
-It is an ancient Ayurvedic practice that involves swishing a pure oil around in the mouth.
+It is an ancient Ayurvedic practice that involves swishing pure oil around the mouth.

 This practice helps to draw toxins from your body, and as a result, it helps to reduce dental plaque, bacteria in the mouth, parasites, pain, and respiratory conditions.
 It’s a simple practice.
 Squish a tablespoon of coconut oil around your mouth for 20 minutes first thing in the morning then spit it out.

 Brush your teeth after oil pulling.
-I recommend using a different toothbrush after oil pulling then you would for other practices for two reasons: the remaining oil on your teeth is full of toxins that you just ‘pulled out’ of your body and using toothbrushes with any oily residue may not be nice later on.
+I recommend using a different toothbrush after oil pulling than you would for other practices for two reasons: the remaining oil on your teeth is full of toxins that you just ‘pulled out’ of your body and using toothbrushes with any oily residue may not be nice later on.

 Oil pulling during your recovery may help you improve your pneumonia symptoms.
 Oil pulling daily may reduce the risk of future illness.
 To learn more about the benefits of oil pulling and how to do it, I recommend reading this article (38, 39, 40).